Richie314/dictionary/README.md

 - **timeout**: if set to non zero (zero is the default value) puts a limit to the amount of time a read/print task can be sleeping waiting for one key.
 If set to zero tasks will wait until they receive an interrupt signal that kills them or the key is created and the value is printed

 How to load the module:
-Just write `_sudo /sbin/insmod modules/dictionary.ko debug=y tests=y timeout=20000_` in your terminal.
-This example will load the module and tell it to print debug info, execute tests on start and put a time limit of 20 seconds to the waiting tasks
+Just write _`sudo /sbin/insmod modules/dictionary.ko debug=y tests=y timeout=20000`_ in your terminal.
+This example will load the module and tell it to print debug info, execute tests on start and put a time limit of 20 seconds to the waiting tasks.

+An exmple of command to send to the dictionary is: _`echo -n > dev/dictionary "-w <Key> Value"`_.
+This command tells the module to write _`Value`_ to the key _`Key`_

+A complete cheatsheet is printed by the module with the command _`echo -n > dictionary "-h"`_